 In the morning I took the trash ashore and put it in the bin next to the taverna.
 Later Alexander drove Alice ashore and they cleaned and sliced a melon.
 He did fine with the outboard starting it with his first try.

-There was some gusty winds in the afternoon.
-We had a pleasant evening after wind quieted down while sipping our ouzo.
+There were some gusty winds in the afternoon.
+We had a pleasant evening after the wind quieted down while sipping our ouzo.
 For dinner we had curried chicken that Cynthia had prepared.